Waldemar-Liedle/dvmn-bitly/README.md

 <h1>dvmn-bitly</h1>
 <p>Command line tool for the work with Bit.ly API.
-The program was created as an assigment for the course "<a href="https://dvmn.org/modules/web-api/" target="_blank">APIs of web services</a>" from DevMan.</p>
+The program was created as an assigment for the course "<a href="https://dvmn.org/modules/web-api/">APIs of web services</a>" from DevMan.</p>
 <h3>Installation</h3>
 <p>After Python3 and pip are installed, run following command:</p>
 <p><code>pip install -r requirements.txt</code></p>